-Prior to the Entity's year-end, the COVID-19 outbreak was declared a pandemic by the World Health Organization and has had a significant financial, market and social dislocating impact.
+On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization and has had a significant financial, market and social dislocating impact.

-At the time of approval of these financial statements, the OPBO has implemented a work from home requirement to all its employees.
+At the time of approval of these financial statements, the OPBO has provided guidance to its employees that they can work from home.
 The remaining impact of COVID-19 on the OPBO's budget and future spending is not currently known.